Fields are tentatively scheduled to open Monday, April 15, 2019.

 TIERING: Click HERE for the policy.

-U18 SOCCER runs until Sunday, June 17.
+U18 SOCCER runs until Sunday, June 16.
 Boys play games on Mondays and Wednesdays and the Girls play games on Tuesdays and Thursdays.
-The U18 Kelowna Cup will be held on Sunday, June 17.
+The U18 Kelowna Cup for the top 4 teams in each division will be held on Sunday, June 16.

 RULES - are on the BC Soccer website: https://www.bcsoccer.net/bylaws